 - who have a 20 pack-year history of smoking.

 With regular screening, our radiologists can see changes in your lung tissue as they compare images from year-to-year.
-Evidence suggests that lung cancer screening programs could detect approximately one-half of lung cancer cases as an early stage and save nearly 20,000 lives each year.
+Evidence suggests that lung cancer screening programs could detect approximately one-half of lung cancer cases at an early stage and save nearly 20,000 lives each year.
 With early diagnosis, lung cancer can be caught before it spreads, and is more likely to be treatable and even curable in certain cases.

-We are proud to offer Phillips iDose technology on its 64-slice scanner for a reduction in radiation levels of up to 50%.
+We are proud to offer Philips iDose technology on its 64-slice scanner for a reduction in radiation levels of up to 50%.
 This advanced iDose technology adds greater peace of mind for patients concerned about radiation exposure while actually improving image quality.

 There are important risk factors to consider when thinking about lung cancer screening.